danspielman/Laplacians.jl/README.md

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.0.1

 Changes:

 * Added `latin_square_graph` and `latin_square`.
 * Allow `plot_graph` to plot in 3D.
 * Fixed performance bug due to lazy matrix transpose.
+* Changed more function names to agree with Julia naming conventions.
+* Update documentation and examples.

 # Version 1.0.0